pauloreis-ds/Machine-Learning-ROADMAP/5 - Data Preparation/1 - Data Preprocessing/Feature engineering.md

 - Feature engineering is manually designing what the input x’s should be.
 You have to turn your inputs into things the algorithm can understand.

       Machine learning algorithms learn a solution to a problem from sample data.
       In this context, feature engineering asks: what is the best representation of the sample data to learn a solution to your problem?

-> "_Actually the success of all Machine Learning algorithms depends on how you present the data._"
+> "_Actually, the success of all Machine Learning algorithms depends on how you present the data._"

 ## General Examples of Feature Engineering